home-assistant/home-assistant.io/source/_integrations/frigate.markdown

 ha_domain: frigate
 ---

-[FRIGATE](https://github.com/blakeblackshear/frigate) uses OpenCV and Tensorflow to perform realtime object detection locally for IP cameras.
-It is designed for integration with HomeAssistant or others via MQTT camera and binary sensors.
+[FRIGATE](https://github.com/blakeblackshear/frigate) uses OpenCV and TensorFlow to perform realtime object detection locally for IP cameras.
+It is designed for integration with Home Assistant or others via MQTT camera and binary sensors.
 Use of a Google Coral Accelerator is optional, but highly recommended.
 By average, on a 64 bit high quality CPU you will be able to process only 2-3 FPS.
 With the Coral, you can process 100+ FPS with very low CPU load.

 <p class='img'>
 <img src='https://github.com/blakeblackshear/frigate/blob/master/diagram.png'/>